Noodle soups are quinessential chinese food.

 Ramen

-Ramen is famous internationally.
-Made from wheat flour, egg and water and almost always found in hot soups.
+Ramen is the name of the famous japanese noodles.
+Made from wheat flour, egg and water.
+Almost always found in hot soups.
 There are both fresh and dried versions.

 Somen

-Soba is made from highly nutritious buckwheat mixed with plain flour.
-It is thick and is chewy.
+Soba is made from highly nutritious buckwheat together with plain flour.
+It is thicker and has a chewy quality.
 It is good in hot soups or as a cold dish.
 They are either green or brown in color.
-Again, they can be dried or fresh.
+Again, can be dried or fresh.

 Udon